gheritarish/telmar/src/content/blog/logs.md

 The first part I'll detail is how we can anticipate issues with monitoring.
-Whichever stack you have to monitor your application (tools like [Grafana](https://grafana.com/), [Sentry](https://sentry.io/welcome/), or all the other that exist), you will find yourself in a position where, somewhere, you can see logs, errors, metrics and traces of your services.
+Whichever stack you have to monitor your application (tools like [Grafana](https://grafana.com/), [Sentry](https://sentry.io/welcome/), or all the others that exist), you will find yourself in a position where, somewhere, you can see logs, errors, metrics and traces of your services.

-Examples of those might be API call traces, detailed with database call time, serialization time, logs with the status code, the request and response headers, the IP of the call, and all the other possible logs you can imagine.
-With those, you will have logs and metrics about recurring tasks, including how long they take to run, the number of time they are triggered, the number of objects they process, and so on.
+Examples of those might be API call traces, detailed with database call time, serialization time.
+To that you add logs with the status code, the request and response headers, the IP of the call, and all the other possible logs you can imagine.
+Additionally, you will have logs and metrics about recurring tasks, including how long they take to run, the number of time they are triggered, the number of objects they process, and so on.

 Basically, you have lots of data, and you put it somewhere to keep an eye on it.
 And you know your objectives.
 Maybe you have service level agreements (SLA) for your API response time, and you can compare the reality with your objectives.
-Or you know that you have that trigger itself every hour, and you need to know if its execution time goes higher than 45 minutes, so you have time to optimize it or change the way it works before it becomes too late.
+Or you know that you have that trigger itself every hour, and you need to know if its execution time goes higher than 45 minutes.
+Thus, you have time to optimize it or change the way it works before it becomes too late.

-All those data will help you notice issues in production, but we want to anticipate those, and avoid them if we can.
+All this data will help you notice issues in production, but we want to anticipate those, and avoid them if we can.
 To do so, you put the exact same monitoring stack for your testing and development environments.
 There, you can begin studying them, and detect trends.

-If you know a task needs 1 minutes to process 1 thousand objects, that the task length is more or less linear, and you have 15 thousand objects in production, you can estimate that the same task will need 15 minutes to run in production.
+If you know a task needs 1 minutes to process 1 thousand objects, that the task duration is more or less linear, and you have 15 thousand objects in production, you can estimate that the same task will need 15 minutes to run in production.
 Which might be acceptable, or not, depending on what the task does and when it is supposed to run.

-You can also notice that some processes slow the API calls due to locks being taken in the database or due to the computation that run in the database during those processes, and those tasks, while lasting only a few seconds at worst in your testing environment, might last up to 2 or 3 minutes in production.
+You can also notice that some processes slow the API calls due to locks being taken in the database or due to the computation that run in the database during those processes.
+And those tasks, while lasting only a few seconds at worst in your testing environment, might last up to 2 or 3 minutes in production.
 And if you know that during the process, the API calls get slowed by 10%, you can anticipate it so that you continue reaching your SLA despite that.

-With all of those metrics, traces and logs, you can have a good idea of what the production conditions will be, and on what you will need to focus your efforts in the future.
+With all of those metrics, traces and logs, you can have a good idea of what the production conditions will be.
+On what you will need to focus your efforts in the future.

 Obviously, having all that observability in your testing environments will also help you detect bugs you hadn't anticipated before they reach production, so that you can fix them before it is too late.

 ## Solving problems with monitoring

-Then come a time where the bug wasn't anticipated as expected.
+Then comes a time where the bug wasn't anticipated as expected.
 The bug happened, hopefully in a testing environment.
-This bugs gives me two strange logs.
+This bug gives me two strange logs.
 One leading to a traceback, the other not.
 But both of them lead to an unexpected situation.
 The easy case is the traceback.
 I know what was missing, which line triggered the error, how I can fix that.
 I can write a test to reproduce that, understand what failed, and fix it properly.